 For investors focused on capital preservation, retirement income, and long-term wealth creation, this is a structural consideration that warrants close attention.

-Sequence of returns risk refers to the impact that the order of investment returns has on a portfolio, particularly during periods of capital withdrawal.
+Sequence of returns risk refers to the impact that the order of investment returns has on a portfolio.
+It affects investors at every stage, but the consequences differ materially depending on whether capital is being accumulated or withdrawn.

-When negative returns occur early in a withdrawal phase, investors are required to fund their liquidity needs by selling assets at lower valuations.
+However, during drawdown, the dynamic reverses.
+When negative returns occur at the point an investor begins withdrawing capital, they are required to fund their liquidity needs by selling assets at lower valuations.
 This reduces the capital base and limits participation in any subsequent recovery.

 Average returns provide a simplified view of performance.
 They do not capture the dispersion of outcomes driven by volatility, drawdowns, or the timing of capital flows.